top of page

 Why organic?

-Traditional practices of agriculture, such as crop rotation, manure, cover crops, crop pairing, etc. all have the goal of nurturing and preserving and promoting quality soil.
-This in turn produces a more nutritious and resilient plant without the need for synthetic fertilizers or pesticides.
+Traditional practices of agriculture, such as crop rotation, manure, cover crops, crop pairing, etc. all have the goal of nurturing, preserving and promoting quality soil and a dynamic ecosystem.
+This in turn produces a more nutritious and resilient plant.

 Did you know?
 To grow organic produce in a field that has been exposed to chemical spray legally it must be detoxed for 3 years.